androportal/anuduino/doc/getting_started.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. note::  All the errors encountered in avrdude are mainly due to poor connections between ISP programmer and ATtiny85
-           Redo your connections and see that no wire is loose.
+           Redo your connections and see that no wire is loose.Also if your **IC is bricked or is defective** then also errors are encountered.

 #. **Error**